Last Updated 25 May 2022

 We aspire to be transparent when we collect and use personal data and tell you why we need it, which typically includes:

 - Performing internal arrangements in connection with the provision of our services.

-- Providing services in line with our offering.
+- Providing services in line with our vision.

-- Promoting our services, products and capabilities to existing and prospective individuals and businesses.
+- Promoting our services and capabilities to existing and prospective individuals and businesses.

 - Personalising online landing pages and communications we think would be of interest.

 - Administering, maintaining and ensuring the security of our information systems, applications and websites.